-Additional experiments suggested that MV-adaptation was dependent on the growth phase, with cells exposed to MV in lag and stationary phase not developing MV resistance (SF6).
+Additional experiments suggested that MV-adaptation was dependent on the growth phase, with cells exposed to MV in lag and stationary phases not developing MV resistance (SF6).
 Furthermore, using strains of Synechocystis in which the prqA gene was deleted and/or later re-complemented, further experiments showed that the presence of the multidrug efflux transporter prqA (previously implicated in MV resistance) was not essential for the evolution of MV resistance, as observed by the fact that its deletion or overexpression did not affect the sensitivity to MV nor the adaptation against it (SF7).

-Finally, we wondered whether the observed adaptability was a result of genetic changes or perhaps due to short-term adaptive mechanisms facilitated by phenotypic plasticity (e.g., upregulation of SOD enzymes or antioxidant pigments passed from mother to daughter cells).
-We expected that such short-term adaptations would not enable cells to maintain MV-resistance after extended growth in the absence of MV (Fig. 1b).
+In order to confirm if the adaptability of Synechocystis to MV was a result of genetic changes rather than short-term adaptive mechanisms facilitated by phenotypic plasticity (e.g., upregulation of SOD enzymes or antioxidant pigments passed from mother to daughter cells), we re-exposed adapted cultures to MV-resistance after extended growth in the absence of MV (Fig. 1b).
 As shown in Fig. 1c-d, when re-exposed to MV after growth in unsupplemented media, all mutants